Wannanosaurus | A Small Chinese Pachycephalosaur Dinosaur

 Wannanosaurus Size and Description

 It is known for its flat skull roof with large openings, a feature that is considered primitive among pachycephalosaurs.
-This dinosaur moved on two legs and had an herbivorous diet.
-Notable specimens have contributed significantly to our understanding of this dinosaur.
-These specimens, such as the partial skeleton holotype, serve as a testament to the rich biodiversity that once thrived on our planet.
+It moved on two legs and most likely had an herbivorous diet, possibly it was an omnivore.

 Size and Weight of Type Species